 As might be expected, the Witch Craze peaked and subsided at different times across Europe.
 Historian Amanda Wahlers notes that, viewed from a distance of centuries, the first outbreak of the Witch Craze began in Switzerland in 1430, roiling along until the 1630s as witches were variously blamed for everything from conjuring the climactic shift known as the Little Ice Age down to enchanting the neighbour’s cows.
 From this first theological quake the shock wave rolled out into France, Benelux and the Holy Roman Empire, finally peaking and subsiding after the 1650s.
 Consequently in the periphery of Western Europe other places would see witch accusations flare up and die at later points.
 Witch trials in Poland would even continue infrequently until the late 18th Century.
 Like many contagions patient zero in each new country tended to come from a place already contaminated by the witch craze.
 The classic version of this was King James’ trip to Denmark; where he returned from the trip with his wife and a witch fetish in tow.
 In Hungary the early accusations were often sparked by German mercenaries active in the region.
 The major spike in witchcraft trials in Sweden and Finland began after the Thirty Years War ended in 1648, likely coinciding with troops returning home from Germany with stories of what they had seen and heard in places like Bamberg.
 On the extreme edge of the European world, even Iceland would be exposed to the trials through legal strictures imposed by Copenhagen.

 The further afield the craze traveled, the more the stereotype of the witch mutated and waned.
 The witches of Poland also did not follow the Sabbath, and while most were women they tended to work in pairs.
 Nor were they social outcasts; a Polish witch was more than likely married, with children, and at least 40 percent of the time to come from a town or urban center.
 None were nobles, and if anything the witch trials were carried out by local magistrates in defiance of official sanction.
-Mid-17th Century Poland-Lithuania was in the midst of multiple foreign invasions climaxing with the vividly named Swedish “Deluge” of the mid Century.
+Mid-17th Century Poland-Lithuania was in the midst of multiple foreign invasions climaxing with the vividly named Swedish “Deluge”.
 While the Polish state would take all comers, it left them a little preoccupied, as did the serious issue of dynastic decline and general state entropy.
 Burning a witch almost became a point of rebellious autonomy for local communities.
 Not that this would have meant much to the 2,000 or so women who burned for it.
 Further afield in Finland just half of the accused were women.
-In Iceland of the one hundred and twenty accused of witchcraft only ten were women, and none were imagined as members of sinister Satanic coven as much as solitary practitioners.
+In Iceland of the one hundred and twenty accused of witchcraft only ten were women, and none were imagined as members of a sinister Satanic coven as much as solitary practitioners.

 That was actually the first point Thies wanted to clear up, he actually called himself a Hound of God.
 Together with others of his kind, three times a year Thies would transform into a wolf, either by shedding his clothes or donning a wolf pelt.
 From there they would travel to Hell, located in a swamp near the town of Lemburg “at the end of the sea”.